spidasoftware/schema/doc/apis/spidadbAPI.md

 The response will include the photo bytes as a base64 encoded string in the body of the JSON response.
 This would then be decoded by the client and written to a file.
 There is currently no support for any other request type or options for photos.

-# REST API Descriptor

-The available fields that can be added to requests as parameters are listed in [restAPI.json](https://github.com/spidasoftware/schema/blob/master/resources/schema/calcdb/interfaces/restAPI.json).
-For each item in "resources" (project, location, design, photo), there is an object for each type of API call: 'list', 'show', 'save', 'update', 'delete'.
-Each of these objects has a 'parameters' array that lists the possible parameters for it.
-Some will be required, others are optional.
-List requests have the most parameters since all the searchable fields will be enumerated.
-All list parameters are implicitly combined with a logical AND.
-So, if you pass the params, "id=myCalcId\&label=MyProject", then SPIDA DB will only return projects that match both of those.

 # The Finer Points

 #### Saving or Updating Projects